Activity

 - First, help your child draw a line down the middle of a poster board.

-- On one side, have your child write "Wants" at the top of the poster, and on the other side have him write "Needs."
+- On one side, have your child write "Wants" at the top of the poster, and on the other side have them write "Needs."

-- Ask your child about something he wants and why he wants it.
-Next, ask your child about something he needs.
-If he's having trouble coming up with the correct answer, ask questions that will guide him to answers about clothing, water, food, toys, and shelter.
+- Ask your child about something they want and why they want it.
+Next, ask your child about something they need.
+If they're having trouble coming up with the correct answer, ask questions that will guide them to answers about clothing, water, food, toys, and shelter.

 - Then go over the differences of a want and a need.
 Tell them that a "need" is something we must have in order to survive, like food, water, clothing, and shelter.
 Stress that to meet our needs, all we have to get is the most basic of things.
 Then explain that a "want" is something that we can live without, even though we may have a strong desire for it.